Pterostylis paludosa: Description

 Pterostylis paludosa is a terrestrial, perennial, deciduous, herb with an underground tuber.
 When not in flower, plants have a stalked rosette of two to four, linear to lance-shaped, pale to yellowish-green leaves that are 25-60 mm long and 7-11 mm wide.
 Plants in flower lack a rosette but have a single flower 18-20 mm long and 5-6 mm wide on a flowering stem 80-900 mm tall.
 There are three or four linear to lance-shaped, grass-like leaves that are 24-26 mm long and 7-11 mm wide on the flowering stem.
 The flower is translucent white with pale to yellowish-green stripes.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The galea is inflated near its base then suddenly narrows to a pointed tip with the dorsal sepal slightly longer than the petals.
 The lateral sepals are erect, in close contact with the galea and taper to narrow tips 9-11 mm long, only slightly higher than the galea.
 The sinus between the lateral sepals bulges slightly and has a small V-shaped notch in the centre.
 The labellum is dark green, erect near its base then suddenly curves and protrudes above the sinus.
 Flowering occurs from September to January.

 Taxonomy and naming

 Pterostylis paludosa was first formally described in 1997 by David Jones, Brian Molloy and Mark Clements from a specimen collected between the Greymouth suburbs of Taylorville and Cobden.
 The description was published in The Orchadian.
-The specific epithet (paludosa) is a Latin word meaning "boggy" or "marshy".
+The specific epithet (paludosa) is a Latin word meaning 'marshy', 'swampy' or 'boggy'.